sebhildebrandt/dockerstats/README.md

 [Docker][docker-url] comes with a API to control Docker and retrieve detailes information.
 So I came up to write this little library to collect some docker statistics.
 This library is still work in progress.
 I am sure, there is for sure room for improvement.
-I was only able to test it on several Debian, Raspbian, Ubuntu distributions as well as OS X (Mavericks, Yosemite, El Captain).
+Tested on several Debian, Raspbian, Ubuntu distributions, OS X (Mavericks, Yosemite, El Captain, Sierra, High Sierra, Mojave).

 If you have comments, suggestions & reports, please feel free to contact me!